|Dr Neil Thorman|

 We are a Training Practice for qualified doctors intending to become General Practitioners.
 A General Practice Associate in Training is usually here to gain experience of general practice.
 They may be sitting in with the doctor, nurse or other members of our team here during your consultation: you will be informed if this is the case.

 A similar scheme allows hospital doctors (who may or may not go on to become General Practitioners) experience in family medicine – this is called the Foundation Year 2 rotation.
-Drs Neil Thorman and John Reid are Tutors for the F2 scheme and we usually have a new F2 Trainee every 4 months.
+Dr Neil Thorman is a tutors for the F2 scheme and we usually have a new F2 Trainee every 4 months.